bendichter/brokenaxes/README.md

 * Plot multiple lines.
 * Legend with positioning relative to entire broken axes object
 * x and y label centered to entire x and y plot
-* Make brokenaxes object a subplot itself with subplot_spec from GridSpec.
+* Make brokenaxes object a subplot itself with `matplotlib.GridSpec.subplot_spec`.